cwy20030/ActiGlobe/README.md

 #>   }
 ```

-To convert to EndNote compatible format, paste the BibTeX entry in
+To convert to an EndNote-compatible format, paste the BibTeX entry in
 \[online bibtex-converter\]
 (<https://asouqi.github.io/bibtex-converter/>)